rickabrac/iOSCombineGPTClient/README.md

 ## Notes

-• Store.swift (state machine implementation) is adapted from: https://obscuredpixels.com/managing-view-state-with-combine
+• Store.swift (state machine) adapted from: https://obscuredpixels.com/managing-view-state-with-combine

 • The chat interface is implemented in declarative UIKit and SwiftUI to demonstrate both techniques.